chaos-polymtl/lethe/doc/source/examples/multiphysics/laser-meltpool/laser-meltpool.rst

 - Solver: ``gls_navier_stokes_2d``
 - Laser heat source
 - Phase change (solid-liquid)
+- Buoyant force (natural convection)
 - Convection-radiation heat transfer boundary condition
+- Unsteady problem handled by an adaptive BDF2 time-stepping scheme
 - Mesh adaptation using temperature

 ------------------------
 Location of the example
 ------------------------
-``examples/multiphysics/laser-melting/laser-melting.prm``
+``examples/multiphysics/laser-meltpool/laser-meltpool.prm``

 -----------------------------
 Description of the case
 -----------------------------

-A stainless steel rectangular block melts using a laser beam that emits perpendicular to the top surface of the block.
+A Ti-6Al-4 V powder bed (assumed as a solid block in this example) melts using a laser beam that is emitted perpendicular to the top surface of the block.
 The laser beam speed is 0.5 m/s.
-Due to the laser heat source, the stainless steel solid block melts in the direction of the laser.
+Due to the laser heat source, the solid block melts in the direction of the laser.
 The corresponding parameter file is
-``laser_melting.prm``.
+``laser_meltpool.prm``.

 The following schematic describes the geometry and dimensions of the simulation in the :math:`(x,y)` plane: